 If there will occur errors during a backup or during the other actions, you can look into the log file to find out which files caused the problems.
-The verbose mode will contain a great deal of additional information (e.g. about system errors) and can be used for debugging purposes.
+The long and especially the verbose mode will contain a great deal of additional information (e.g. about system errors) and can be used for debugging purposes.